pepaslabs/px-ref/kicad/releases/v2.4/README.md

 ## D3

+This part is optional -- you can just solder in a jumper wire instead.

 This is a zener diode which was suggested by a forum member, which limits the initial in-rush current of a cold LTZ1000 heater.
+Perhaps this could be useful in reducing power-cycle induced hysteresis?

+Please note that this is just speculation -- I don't yet have any data which demonstrates this part to be beneficial.

 Monitoring the emitter of the 2N3904 on startup with the board driven from a 15V supply (populated with an LTZ1000A) showed that the emitter voltage was at about 6.3V at ~1 second, slowly falling to about 5.26V after a few minutes.
 This was with an uncovered LTZ1000A at 73F ambient.